bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 **All React components must act like pure functions with respect to their props.**

 Of course, application UIs are dynamic and change over time.
-In the [next section](https://reactjs.org/docs/state-and-lifecycle.html), we will introduce a new concept of “state”.
+In the [next section](https://reactjs.org/docs/state-and-lifecycle.html), we will introduce a new concept of "state”.
 State allows React components to change their output over time in response to user actions, network responses, and anything else, without violating this rule.

 **State and Lifecycle**
 -----------------------